Try the GraphicsFuzz Demo right from your browser!

 Latest test results

-Our web app showcases a range of graphics driver issues in phones, tablets, smart TVs and other Android devices.
+This web app showcases a range of graphics driver issues in phones, tablets, smart TVs.
+The tests were selected to highlight graphics driver issues especially on Android devices, yet it runs on any recent web-browser.
 How does your device score?

 See the results that users are posting on Twitter by searching for #GraphicsFuzz.